 Beach Volleyball joins the sports programme for Birmingham 2022 following a hugely successful Commonwealth Games debut at Gold Coast 2018, where it became one of the star attraction at the Games.

 Today’s announcement also confirms that there will be up to 4,500 athletes competing at Birmingham 2022 across 19 sports.
-The Games will take place from 27 July to August 7 in 2022.
+The Games will take place from 28th July to 8th August

 CGF President Dame Louise Martin said: “Today is an historic day for the Commonwealth Games and I am delighted that we can now confirm that Birmingham 2022 is set to have the largest ever female and para-sport programme in history.